DomotiGa/DomotiYii/README.md

 The framework directory also contains and handful of patches, you can find them with a fgrep -R 'RDNZL'

 These are the changed files:
-Correctly map booleans from mysql database tables: framework/db/schema/mysql/CMysqlColumnSchema.php framework/db/schema/CDbColumnSchema.php
+Correctly map booleans from MySQL database tables: framework/db/schema/mysql/CMysqlColumnSchema.php framework/db/schema/CDbColumnSchema.php

-Generate correct settings forms with bootstrap widgets: framework/gii/generators/form/templates/default/action.php framework/gii/generators/form/templates/default/form.php

 Correct permissions:
 -------------------